-Insects in spring and summer; in autumn, these warblers feed up on berries to build up their fat reserves before migration.
+In spring and summer, they mainly eat insects.
+In autumn, these warblers feed up on berries to build up their fat reserves before migration.